BellaTheUni112/cipher-algorithm/cipher/readme.txt

+Copyright (C) 2026  Turkey

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License Version 3 as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 this is a pretty cool encryption/cipher algorithm.

 the cipher.py and decipher.py use the least advanced algorithm, it's a simple alphabet-shift cipher that shifts based on a key number